-The International Aquatic Plant Layout Contest is the largest and most popular aquarium design competition in the world, garnering competition from across the globe.
+The International Aquatic Plant Layout Contest is the largest and most popular aquarium design competition in the world, garnering competition from across the globe seeking to be selected as one of the world’s best aquariums.
 The competition hosts a judge panel of 18 esteemed experts who award the contestants according to a 200 point criteria, half of which is determined by “Artistic Impression Point” – the other half is divided under 5 categories on the “Technical” side.
 For instance, points will be deducted for participants who use plants that don’t actually sustain themselves well in an aquarium.
 Aquariums that sustain a healthy condition for a longer period of time are given more points.

 1st Place: Pavel Bautin, Russia